Nikita Kuzmin: Strictly Come Dancing

 season, Kuzmin was paired with Sam Quek; they were eliminated in week 7.
 In his fifth season, Kuzmin was initially paired with Dani Dyer, however following the launch show, Dyer sustained a fractured ankle during rehearsal and had to withdraw from the competition.
 He was subsequently re-partnered with Dyer's replacement Amber Davies, prior to the first live show.
+In 2026, he was paired with Dyer again the following series.